Miroslav Krleža: Biography

-Following the deaths of Tito in May 1980, and Bela Krleža in April 1981, Krleža spent most of his last years of his life in ill health.
+Following the deaths of Tito in May 1980 and Bela Krleža in April 1981, Krleža spent most of his last years in ill health.
 He was awarded the Laureate Of The International Botev Prize in 1981.
-He died in his Villa Gvozd in Zagreb, on 29 December 1981 and was given a state funeral in Zagreb on 4 January 1982.
+He died in his Villa Gvozd in Zagreb on 29 December 1981 and was given a state funeral in Zagreb on 4 January 1982.
 In 1986, Villa Gvozd was donated to the City of Zagreb.
-It was opened to the public in 2001, but is temporarily closed due to the 2020 Zagreb earthquake damage as of 2021.
+It was opened to the public in 2001, but has been temporarily closed due to the 2020 Zagreb earthquake damage as of 2021.

 Works

-Krleža's formative influences include Scandinavian drama, French symbolism and Austrian and German expressionism and modernism, with key authors like Ibsen, Strindberg, Nietzsche, Karl Kraus, Rilke, and Proust.

-Krleža's opus can be divided into the following categories:
+Krleža's oeuvre can be divided into the following categories:

 Poetry

-Although Krleža's lyric poetry is held in high regard, by common critical consensus his greatest poetic work is Balade Petrice Kerempuha (Ballads of Petrica Kerempuh), spanning more than five centuries and centred on the figure of plebeian prophet "Petrica Kerempuh", a Croatian Till Eulenspiegel.
+Although Krleža's lyric poetry is held in high regard, by common critical consensus his greatest poetic work is Balade Petrice Kerempuha (Ballads of Petrica Kerempuh), spanning more than five centuries and centred on the figure of plebeian prophet Petrica Kerempuh, a Croatian Till Eulenspiegel.

 Novels

-Krleža's novelistic oeuvre consists of four works: Povratak Filipa Latinovicza (The Return of Philip Latinowicz), Na rubu pameti (On the Edge of Reason), Banket u Blitvi (The Banquet in Blitva) and Zastave (The Banners).
+Krleža's novelistic oeuvre consists of four works: The Return of Philip Latinowicz, On the Edge of Reason, The Banquet in Blitva, and The Banners.
 The first one is a novel about an artist.
 On the Edge of Reason and The Banquet in Blitva are satires (the latter located in an imaginary Baltic country and called a political poem), saturated with the atmosphere of all-pervasive totalitarianism, while The Banners has been dubbed a "Croatian War and Peace".
 It is a multi-volume panoramic view of Croatian (and Central European) society before, during, and after World War I, revolving around the prototypical theme of fathers and sons in conflict.
-All Krleža's novels except Zastave (The Banners), have been translated into English.
+All Krleža's novels except The Banners, have been translated into English.

 Short stories and novellas

-The most notable collection of Krleža's short stories is the anti-war book Hrvatski bog Mars (Croatian God Mars), on the fates of Croatian soldiers sent to the slaughterhouse of World War I battlefields.
+The most notable collection of Krleža's short stories is the anti-war book Croatian God Mars, on the fates of Croatian soldiers sent to the World War I battlefields.

 Plays

 Krleža's main artistic interest was centered on drama.
 He began with experimental expressionist plays like Adam i Eva and Michelangelo Buonarroti, dealing with defining passions of heroic figures, but eventually opted for more conventional naturalist plays.
-The best known is Gospoda Glembajevi (The Glembays), a cycle dealing with the decay of a bourgeois family.
+The best known is Gospoda Glembajevi ("The Glembays"), a cycle dealing with the decay of a bourgeois family.
 Golgota is another play, political in nature.

 Diaries and memoirs

-Krleža's memoirs and diaries include Davni dani (Olden days) and Djetinjstvo u Agramu (Childhood in Zagreb).
-Other works include Dnevnici (Diaries) and the posthumously published Zapisi iz Tržiča (Notes from Tržič) chronicle multifarious impressions.
+Krleža's memoirs and diaries include Davni dani ("Olden Days") and Djetinjstvo u Agramu ("Childhood in Zagreb").
+Other works include Dnevnici ("Diaries") and the posthumously published Zapisi iz Tržiča ("Notes from Tržič") chronicle multifarious impressions.